jquant/jai-sdk/docs/use_cases/setup_data.rst

 Setup for Image type data
 *************************

-For any uses of image-type data, data should be first encoded before inserting into the Jai class.
+For any uses of image-type data, data should be encoded before inserting it into the Jai class.

 .. code-block:: python

     >>> with open(filename, "rb") as image_file:
     >>>     encoded_string = base64.b64encode(image_file.read()).decode("utf-8")

-Then the encoded string can be inserted into a list, pandas Series or DataFrame.
+The encoded string can then be inserted into a list, pandas Series or DataFrame.
-We provide :code:`read_image_folder` and :code:`resize_image_folder` functions for reading images from a local folder.
-Resizing images before inserting is recommended as reduces writing, reading and processing time on model's inference.
+We provide :code:`read_image_folder` and :code:`resize_image_folder` functions for reading and resizing images from a local folder.
+Resizing images before inserting is recommended because it reduces writing, reading and processing time during model inference.

 Setup applying Image Model
 ==========================